holly-cummins/sample.arduino/README.md

 ### Program an Arduino with a Liberty sketch

 In the Arduino IDE program an Arduino with the Liberty basic example.
-In the Arduino IDE menu bar choose "File -> Examples -> Liberty -> Basic", and then click the "Upload" button to upload the sketch to the Arduino.
+In the Arduino IDE menu bar choose **File > Examples > Liberty > Basic**, and then click the **Upload** button to upload the sketch to the Arduino.

 ### Install the Arduino Feature in Liberty